bradietilley/laravel-rules

 Not only does it support all core-Laravel rules, but it also supports any custom rule classes that you define.

-Full customisation using macros, conditional rules and reusable rules.
+Full customisation using macros, conditional rules, reusable rules and custom rule classes

 The performance of this packages varies as does natural PHP execution time.
 A single validator test that tests a string and integer with varying validity (based on min/max rules) results in a range of -20 microseconds to 20 microseconds difference, with an average of a 14 microsecond delay.